RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Business Graduate Schemes

-Read on to find out everything you need to know about business graduate schemes.
+Read on to find out everything you need to know about business graduate jobs and schemes.

 How do they work?

-Business graduate schemes typically last between 1 and 3 years.
-These schemes often include rotations across different departments, such as marketing, operations, finance, or strategy, giving you a broad understanding of how the business works and helping you find the area that suits you best.
+Whether you're into strategy, marketing, operations or finance, these schemes include rotations across different departments, giving you a deep dive into how the business works and helping you find the area that suits you best.

 Alongside day-to-day work, you'll receive formal training, mentoring, and possibly the chance to work toward professional qualifications.
 The aim is to build your skills, confidence, and leadership potential, with many schemes leading to a permanent role at the end.
 They're a great way to gain real experience, develop quickly, and set yourself up for long-term success in the business world.